CodeWithAngad-Pal/Arduino_Uno/README.md

 An ultrasonic sensor is an instrument that measures the distance to an object using ultrasonic sound waves.

 # Servo Motor
+A servo motor is a rotary actuator that allows for precise control of angular position.

 # Blink Led